liquity/frontend-registry/frontends/LiquityCf.md

 - Company name (if applicable):
 - Contact (email, Discord, etc.): igor.ciganovic@gmail.com
 - Kickback Rate: 98%
-- Product Description: Liquity.cf is a simple open source front-end hosted by enthusiasts.
+- Product Description: Liquity.cf provides a simple front-end design with 98% kickback rate and instructions on how to use the platform.
+Borrow stablecoin LUSD using ETH with 0% interest!
+Participate in staking or deposit LUSD and earn our native LQTY token.
+Tutorials coming soon!